What Is An Associate Degree?

-Associate degrees are undergraduate degrees that can be completed in two years and generally require students to complete 60 semester credit hours.
-They’re offered primarily through community colleges and technical schools but can also be found at few a four-year colleges.
-There are two general categories of associate degrees: Occupational and Transfer.
+Associate degrees, (the AA, AS, AAS, AAA degree) are undergraduate degrees that can be completed in two years and generally require students to complete 60 semester credit hours.
+They are primarily offered by junior or community colleges and vocational schools.
+Some four-year colleges and universities also offer associate degrees.

 Occupational Associate Degrees

 Occupational associate degrees are designed to help students acquire specific knowledge and skills in preparation for a particular career path.
-These degrees include the Associate of Applied Science (AAS), Associate of Applied Arts, Associate of Occupational Studies and Associate of Applied Technology.
+These associates degrees include the Associate of Applied Science (AAS), Associate of Applied Arts (AAA), Associate of Occupational Studies (AOS) and Associate of Applied Technology (AAT).

 Transfer Associate Degrees

-In contrast to occupational degrees which are very hands-on and skill development driven, transfer degrees are more academic in nature and have a greater focus on general education and liberal arts.
+In contrast to occupational degrees which are very hands-on and skill development-driven, transfer associates degrees are more academic in nature and have a greater focus on general education and liberal arts.
 Transfer degrees are designed to prepare students to pursue a four-year degree at a college or university.
-Courses offered in transfer degree programs include mathematics, writing, literature, science and English.
+Courses offered in transfer degree programs include mathematics, writing, literature, science, and English.
 Even though transfer degrees are not career oriented, many do allow students to pursue a specific major or field of study.

-The two most common types of associate degrees are the Associate of Arts (AA), a liberal arts degree, and the Associate of Science (AS). a liberal arts degree with a greater focus on math and sciences.
+The two most common types of transfer associate degrees are the Associate of Arts (AA), a liberal arts degree, and the Associate of Science (AS), a liberal arts degree with a greater focus on math and sciences.
 Unlike the AAS degree, which is primarily an occupational degree, the AA and AS degrees are traditional tracks for students looking to transfer to a four-year college upon graduation.
-Other liberal art oriented associate degrees include Associate of Arts in Teaching (AAT), Associate of Engineering Science (AES), and Associate of Fine Arts (AFA)
+Other liberal art oriented associates degrees include Associate of Arts in Teaching (AAT), Associate of Engineering Science (AES), and Associate of Fine Arts (AFA).

-If you’re plan is to transfer to an accredited four-year college after completing your associate degree, you’ll want to make sure the community college where you earn your degree is regionally accredited.
+If your plan is to transfer to a accredited four-year college after completing your associate degree, you’ll want to make sure the community college where you earn your degree is regionally accredited.
 Most four-year colleges (which are regionally accredited) will only accept transfer credits from community colleges that are regionally accredited.
 Before enrolling in a program review your options with a college counselor.